-‣ Israeli company gives emergency-fleet operators the ability to perform drive-through, contact-free vehicle inspections
+‣ UVeye gives emergency-fleet operators the ability to perform drive-through, contact-free vehicle inspections

 ‣ UVeye inspection systems equipped with thermal sensors can detect passengers and drivers with potential coronavirus fevers

 ‣ Company’s vehicle-inspection technology also could help hospitals speed testing and care for COVID-19 victims

 An Israeli company has developed contact-free, emergency-vehicle inspection systems equipped with thermal sensors that not only can detect critical vehicle-safety problems, but also can identify drivers and passengers with fevers through vehicle windshields.

 UVeye is offering to equip health-related fleet operators with vehicle-inspection equipment on a not-for-profit basis during the current COVID-19 crisis.
 Ambulance and police fleets, as well as delivery services for food and medical equipment, all would be eligible for assistance.

 “Our technology can help fleet operators maintain their vehicles in safe operating condition without the need for ‘hands on’ testing or inspection,” said Amir Hever, UVeye’s founder and CEO.
 “As crisis conditions ease, we also will be able to assist car dealers, independent garages and vehicle rental agencies in setting up inspection lanes that can ensure that their mechanics are not exposed to individuals that still might be infected with the virus.”

 Hever added that UVeye hoped its vehicle-inspection technology could assist federal, state and local government officials who are attempting to speed up the process of identifying people infected by the COVID-19 virus.